5/7/2025

 Andrew Boone

-Analyst, Citigens
+Analyst, Citigroup

 Thanks so much for taking the question.
 I wanted to go back to take rate and pair it with sales and marketing.
 Take rate stepped down, implying more promotions, and sales and marketing also showed less leverage in one queue.
 Can we just step back and talk about the efficiency in which you guys are driving demand?
-Is there incremental pressure there?
+Was there incremental pressure there?
 Is there anything else you guys are seeing?
 And then, Tony, in the press release, you talked about dash paths evolving and adding more value.
-Can you just speak to your vision for dash paths and how you see that evolving over the next couple years?
-Thanks so
+Can you just speak to your vision for dash paths and how you see that evolving over the next couple of years?
+Thanks so much.

 speaker

-Ravi Anaconda
+Ravi Unaconda

 CFO